Pre-Congress Hands-On Workshops (Part one: 1 to 4)

 WORKSHOPS (7)

-Moderator: Dr Mohsen Eledrisi (Qatar)
+Moderators: Dr Mohsen Eledrisi (Qatar), Dr Elhadi Elouzi (Qatar)

-Target audience: Physicians, residents/fellows, pharmacists, and students.
+Target audience: Physicians, residents/fellows, students, pharmacists, nurses and other allied health professionals.

 Learning objectives: At the end of this workshop participants will be able to: